Current status \ Completed (January 2019 / December 2019)

 Team, partners and stakeholders

-The partners involved are: Artefacto (FR), Politecnico di Milano with Laboratorio di Simulazione Urbana Fausto Curti, VTT and Covivio.
+The partners involved are: Artefacto (FR), Politecnico di Milano (DAStU) with Laboratorio di Simulazione Urbana Fausto Curti, VTT and Covivio.

 with Marco Boffi, Marika Fior, Nicola Rainisio, Gabriele Stancato